 - Turn on

-Learn what actions to take when running Memory intensive operations.
+Learn how to to adjust maxmemory when running Memory intensive operations.

 Consider scaling up your instance capacity.